The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 While a small handful do genuinely practice this traditional fishing method (most prefer boat fishing now), there are also plenty of unscrupulous non-fisherman who partner with men on the beach to demand payment once you’ve snapped your winning picture.

-If you don’t buy, the doctor/professor get angry and agitated and storm out.
+If you don’t buy, the doctor/professor gets angry and agitated and storms out.
 This is all a ruse to get you to buy something, but don’t fall for their act.

 RESPONSIBLE TRAVEL IN SRI LANKA | OUR TOP TIPS